samyeh0527/stock-price-predict-project/README.md

 down load all script and data(csv) the apply main.py

 if you want to adjust/Revise code should look "main.py" the relationship structure diagram is written in annotated way

+### 11/09
+recently i'm busy so this project will be stop  if you have any problem or idea you can contact me